 TEXTS AND ANCILLARY MATERIALS

-All problems to be solved during your CHEM1200 session will be made available on.
-Some weeks you will also be accessing your textbook for CHEM1230.
+All problems to be solved during your CHEM1200 session will be made available on Tuesday morning (sometimes earlier) of each week.
+Some weeks you will also be accessing your textbook or ALEKS for CHEM1230.

 ACADEMIC POLICIES